kurtosis-tech/kardinal-kontrol/demos/azure-vote-demo/README.md

 ./demos/azure-vote-demo/cli.py create-dev-flow voting-app test --env=prod-only-demo
 ```

-Youn can now access the dev path at [http://dev.voting-app.local](http://dev.voting-app.local) and the Kiali dashboard will reflect the new traffic flow.
+You can now access the dev path at [http://dev.voting-app.local](http://dev.voting-app.local) and the Kiali dashboard will reflect the new traffic flow.
 Use the following command to reset the state (replace the pod) on Redis proxy overlay:

 ```bash